How To Make A Gluten Free Cake Mix Taste Better

 If like me, you’re a complete novice in the kitchen, it may be best to buy a shop-bought gluten-free cake mix.
 Let’s have a look at some of the best!

 Bob’s Red Mill Gluten Free Vanilla Cake and Cupcake Mix – the end result is light, fluffy, and comes highly recommended!
-It’s relatively cheap at $4.39 and easily accessible in your local grocery store.
+It’s easily accessible in your local grocery store.
 Their cake mixes are made in a dedicated gluten-free facility.
 The main ingredients used are sugar, potato starch, tapioca flour, and whole-grain sorghum flour.

 King Arthur Gluten Free Chocolate Cake Mix – chocolate is always my go-to flavor when it comes to gluten-free cake.
 It’s always chocolatier, moister, and rich in flavor.
 This mix is no exception!
-The cake mix is $6.95 and easy to source.
-It’s certified gluten-free and also non-dairy.
+It’s easy to find and certified gluten-free and also non-dairy.
 The main ingredients are cane sugar, rice flour, and tapioca starch.
 This mix is highly rated.

 Making Your Own Gluten Free Cake